SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 si_ode = make_si_ode(goodwind_oscillator; measured_quantities=[:M])
 nothing # hide
 ```
 and then used as input to various StructuralIdentifiability functions.
-In the following example we uses StructuralIdentifiability's `print_for_DAISY` function, printing the model as an expression that can be used by the [DAISY](https://daisy.dei.unipd.it/) software for identifiability analysis[^3].
+In the following example we use StructuralIdentifiability's `print_for_DAISY` function, printing the model as an expression that can be used by the [DAISY](https://daisy.dei.unipd.it/) software for identifiability analysis[^3].
 ```example si1
 print_for_DAISY(si_ode)
 nothing # hide